random-robbie/csp-report-extractor/README.md

 # csp-report-extractor

-Extracts CSP report urls from the `report-uri` part in the headers.
+Extracts CSP report urls from the `report-uri` or `report-url` part in the headers.

 Writes results to `csp-found.txt`.